Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/0-Platform_Agnostic_Bytecode_Slides.md

 Notes:

 + Hardware Independence: It should not be tightly related to a specific architecture, otherwise the execution on different machine could be convoluted
-+ Efficency: the execution of a PAB should be efficient, the problem for a PAB is that in the execution time is also considered the "translation" to the machine's bytecode or the interpretation
++ Efficiency: the execution of a PAB should be efficient, the problem for a PAB is that in the execution time is also considered the "translation" to the machine's bytecode or the interpretation
 + Tool Simplicity: If the tools that makes the PAB executable are extremely complex then nobody will use it
 + Support as Compilation Target: The PAB should be possible to be compiled by as many as possible High Level languages